 135 watts

-Step three: Once you’ve chosen your watt output, you can use the table as a guide for working out what space and length of cable you need for your own underfloor heated area and wattage output.
-Once that’s been settled, you can now go ahead and purchase the required kit to achieve the wattage you desire.
+Once you’ve chosen your watt output, you can use the table as a guide for working out what space and length of cable you need for your own underfloor heated area and wattage output.
+Once settled, go ahead and purchase the required kit to achieve the wattage you desire.

 These are your methods for measuring underfloor heating with mats or an electric underfloor heating loose cable kit!
 However, do seek professional support if you are uncertain about your measurements or loose cable system requirements.

 Want to find out more about underfloor heating?
-Maybe you need to know how to bleed existing underfloor heating or make sure you can repair and maintain underfloor heating in future.
+Maybe you need to know how to bleed existing underfloor heating or ensure you can repair and maintain underfloor heating in future.
 Check out our wide range of Help and Advice for more information.